 If a large percentage of your list consists of passive subscribers added in this way and your email engagement is low, you're putting your email deliverability at risk.
 By growing lists of engaged subscribers and focusing on the quality of your leads over quantity, you're setting yourself up for strong email deliverability and higher conversion rates.

 While you should not send campaign emails to customers with the Accepts Marketing value set to false, it is still possible for these customers to trigger flows, like Abandoned Carts and Post-Purchases.

 Email Subscribers and Your Welcome Series Flow

-If someone is added to your newsletter list by signing up to a default Shopify signup form, and you've got your email subscriber list set up, this customer will be queued for your welcome series flow.
+If a customer is added to your newsletter list by signing up to a default Shopify signup form, and your email subscriber list set up, this customer will be queued for your welcome series flow.

 As of May 25, 2021, if someone is added to your newsletter list by clicking the Subscribe to Newsletter box upon checkout, they will also get queued up for your welcome series flow.
 You can use flow filters in your welcome series flow to filter out groups of customers that you wish to exclude from this behavior.
 This is now the default setting for checkouts and can no longer be changed.